ebezzam/waveprop/examples/raytracing_simulator/README.txt

 It is provided as is and likely needs some adaptation to be runnable as it depends on the aforementioned project.

-Is is also quite unefficient and serves more as a demonstration purpose, especially since the raytracing is done entierely in python, and that most of the methods in simulator/utils can certainly be replaced by their respective equivalents from common librairies such as opencv or similar.
+Is is also quite unefficient and serves more as a demonstration purpose, especially since the raytracing is done entirely in python, and that most of the methods in simulator/utils can certainly be replaced by their respective equivalents from common libraries such as opencv or similar.

 If you look for a more efficient code, please check this other branch of the repository, proposing a solution based on the excellent mitsuba: https://github.com/Julien-Sahli/waveprop/tree/mitsuba